| ⇦ |

 Ex-situ conservation is the conservation of selected organism in places outside their natural homes.
 They include off site collection and gene banks.
 In situ conservation, on the other hand, is the conservation of endangered species in their natural habitat.
 Biosphere reserves, National parks, wildlife sanctuaries and sacred groves all are examples of In situ conservation.

-- Which of the following is a disease resistant, high yielding breed of poultry
+- Which one of the following is not considered as a part of the endomembrane system?

 Topics: Biodiversity and Conservation